arrowtype/blog/posts/2020-11-01--font-design-on-a-chromebook/index.md

 ## Install Flatpak

-Note: to copy on a Chromebook, use Control+C. To paste in the terminal, you must use Control+V, *then* right click on the terminal.
+Note: to copy on a Chromebook, use Control+C. To paste in the terminal, you must use Control+V, *then* right-click on the terminal.

 First, follow the instructions to [install Flatpak on ChromeOS](https://flatpak.org/setup/Chrome%20OS/).